 This specification tries to consider the possibility of a Remote Procedure Call scenario in a DRMAA-conformant language mapping.
-It MUST therefore be ensured that the programming language type for an IDL valuetype definition supports the serialization, comparison, cloning and string representation of valuetype instances.
+It SHOULD therefore be ensured that the programming language type for an IDL valuetype definition supports the serialization and comparison of valuetype instances.
 These capabilities SHOULD be accomplished through whatever mechanism is most natural for the specific programming language.
-The IDL valuetype definitions SHOULD always map to a reference type in the binding specification.